 For risk reporting and risk management.

-Application decisions may be taken based on solely automated checks of information from credit reference agencies and internal RBS records.
+Application decisions may be taken based on solely automated checks of information from credit reference agencies and internal Ulster Bank records.
 For more information on how we access and use information from credit reference and fraud prevention agencies see the Sharing data outside of Ulster Bank page.